github/codeql/docs/codeql/codeql-language-guides/functions-in-cpp.rst

 For example, there is a more complicated standard query, `Unused static function <https://codeql.github.com/codeql-query-help/cpp/cpp-unused-static-function/>`__, that finds unused static functions.

    You can explore the definition of an element in the standard libraries and see what predicates are available.
-Use the keyboard **F3** button to open the definition of any element.
-Alternatively, hover over the element and click **Jump to definition** in the tooltip displayed.
-The library file is opened in a new tab with the definition highlighted.
+Highlight the element, right-click to display the context menu, and click **Go to Definition**.
+The library file is opened in a new tab with the definition of the element highlighted.

 Finding a specific function
 ---------------------------